The theory of Schur polynomials revisited: Introduction

 The reduction formula (\ref{reduction}) for the number of variables in $s_\la(x_1,\ldots,x_n)$ is classically known as a `branching rule' for the characters of the general linear group \cite{Pr, W}.
 Our terminology differs because there are similar results in situations where the connection with representation theory is not available (see \cite{T}).
 We use the reduction formula to derive (\ref{def3}) from (\ref{def2r}); a different cancellation argument relating formulas (\ref{def2}) and (\ref{def3}) to each other is due to Gessel-Viennot \cite{GV, Sa}.

 We find that the short arguments in this article are quite uniform, especially when compared to other treatments of the same material.
-Missing from the discussion are the Hall inner product, the Hopf algebra structure on $\Lambda$, Young tableau algorithms such as jeu de taquin, the basis of power sums, and the character theory of the symmetric and general linear groups.
-These topics can be easily added following standard references such as \cite{F, M, Ma, Sa, Sta, Z}, but are not as natural from the point of view adopted here, which stems from Grassmannian Schubert calculus.
-A similar approach may be used to study the theory of Schur $Q$-polynomials and the Hall-Littlewood functions; some of this story may be found in \cite{T}.
+On the other hand, much of the theory of Schur polynomials does not readily fit into the present framework.
+Missing from the discussion are the Hall inner product, the Hopf algebra structure on $\Lambda$, the basis of power sums, the character theory of the symmetric and general linear groups, Young tableau algorithms such as jeu de taquin, the plactic algebra, and noncommutative symmetric functions.
+These topics and many more can be added following standard references such as \cite{F, La, M, Ma, Sa, Sta, Z}, but are not as natural from the point of view adopted here, which stems from Grassmannian Schubert calculus.
+A similar approach may be used to study the theory of Schur $Q$-polynomials and more generally of Hall-Littlewood functions; some of this story may be found in \cite{T}.

 The author is indebted to his collaborators Anders Buch and Andrew Kresch for their efforts on the related projects \cite{BKT1, BKT2}.